 Our Accession Policy

-The Morning Star Research Center for the Afterlife of Slavery collects materials of enduring
+The Morning Star Research Center for the Afterlife of Slavery collects materials of enduring research and cultural value, including but not limited to:

 • Published and unpublished texts in Black studies, Black Feminism, Literary Studies,